mjaakko/NeoStumbler/docs/user_guide.md

 Some of the important settings to consider are listed here:
 * *Send reports automatically* - if enabled, NeoStumbler will try to send reports automatically in the background every 8 hours
 * *Delete sent reports* - when the sent reports are deleted.
 When reports are deleted, their data will also disappear from the map and the statistics.
-Note that the database can grow to a very large size if reports are not deleted and this can cause significant performance issues, especially on a low end device
+  * Note that the database can grow to a very large size if reports are not deleted and this can cause significant performance issues, especially on a low end device
 * *Movement detection* - how to detect that the device is not moving to pause scanning.
 This can also be disabled, but it's recommended to keep the movement detection enabled to avoid generating useless reports
 * *Prefer fused location provider* - if enabled, [fused location provider](https://developers.google.com/location-context/fused-location-provider) is used instead of raw GPS.
 If available, fused location provider can determine the location also when indoors, but it's usually less accurate than GPS
 * *Ignore Wi-Fi scan throttling* - if enabled, normal Wi-Fi scan restrictions imposed by Android are ignored.
 Enabling this option is possible only if you have also disabled Wi-Fi scan throttling in the developer settings of your device.
 If this option is disabled, only four Wi-Fi scans are done in a two-minute period
 * *Wi-Fi scan frequency* / *Cell tower scan frequency* - configures how often the scans are done.
 This is based on the speed that the device is moving.
 The selected value should only considered to be advisory.
 In practice scans are usually done more often unless moving at a constant speed.
 Note that there is also a minimum delay between scans, which might be noticeable when moving at a fast speed - this is 1.5 seconds for Wi-Fi scans and 5 seconds for cell scans
+* *Passive data collection* - whether to create reports in the background from the data that other apps have requested
+* *Filter Wi-Fis by SSID* - configures which Wi-Fi access points to exclude from the reports.
+Note that the filtering is case-insensitive
+  * *Tip:* you can find a list of commonly moving Wi-Fis [here](https://cdn.beacondb.net/config/ssid-blacklist.txt)
+* *Send reports with less metadata* - if enabled, reports are sent in a randomized order and the report timestamp will truncated to midnight with speed and direction of travel slightly rounded

 In the settings, there is also an option to *Manage storage*.
 From here, you can see the database size, delete reports, export the data as CSV or as a raw SQLite file or import data from a raw database file

 ## 4. Other features

+### Map

-The map screen shows areas where reports have been made.
+The map screen shows purple hexagons in areas where reports have been made.
 Darker hexagons indicate that more reports have been created inside of it.

+The larger yellowish hexagons show areas where the geolocation service has coverage.
+This needs to be configured in the settings (*Map coverage layer*)

 Source for map background tiles can be configured from the button on the top right.

+### Statistics

 The statistics screen shows the number of unique transmitters detected over time.